LauraAstraData/LauraAstraData/README.md

 - 👋 Hi, I’m @LauraAstraData
 - 👀 I’m interested in data analysis and data visualization
-- 🌱 I’m currently working with SQL and Looker Studio
+- 🌱 I’m currently working as a Data Analyst working with SQL, Looker Studio, Airflow and Python in a tech company in Berlin
 - 💞️ I’m looking to collaborate on open resources projects about health & well-being, green-tech, sport, music, community & NGOs
 - 📫 How to reach me frauastradata@gmail.com